 Other helpful features of the Safety 1st Guide 65 include a 5-point harness with up-front adjustment, 5 harness heights and 3 buckle locations for a safe and comfortable fit, EPP energy absorbing foam, and a removable cup holder you can pop off when preparing to fly with your toddler.

 Rear-facing 5 to 50 lbs, forward-facing 22 to 65 lbs.
 Measures approximately 30 x 17.9 x 14 inches without cup holder, and weighs 15 lbs.
 FAA certified for airplane use.
-Find the Safety 1st Guide 65 online at: Amazon.com
+See deals for the Safety 1st Guide 65 at: Amazon.com

 Diono Radian RXT Folding Car Seat for Travel